nicklepickle/fe-compare/README.md

 Angular is now a TypeScript library which you can not use with pure JS.
 This is a JS library comparison.
 It is disqualified.
 I also have opinions from prior experience.
 But hey, try it out.
 Vite create an angular app and see for yourself.
 Not pretty.

+### TypeScript?
+I have nothing against TypeScript and I do think strong types in general are a good thing.
+That said all of the front end code I currently maintain is JS.
+Porting it to TS would be a huge time sink and I don't think it would solve the types of issues that show up.
+But yes, knowing that 1+1=2 and not 11 without Number() would be nice.

 ### Server components?
 This is a valid question because every library evaluated here has some sort of SSR